david-tejada/rango/readme.md

 Custom references are a way to store references to hints and their underlying element for later use either directly or in scripting.
 Once created references will work even when the hints are off.
+Once saved, references can be used in any command that accepts element targets using <kbd>mark &lt;text&gt;</kbd>.

 #### Save References

-- <kbd>mark &lt;target&gt; as &lt;word&gt;</kbd>: Saves a reference to the
+- <kbd>mark &lt;target&gt; as &lt;text&gt;</kbd>: Saves a reference to the
-  element with the specified hint and assigns it to the specified word.
+  targeted element and assigns it to the specified text.
-- <kbd>mark this as &lt;word&gt;</kbd>: Saves a reference to the focused element and assigns it to the specified word.
+- <kbd>mark this as &lt;text&gt;</kbd>: Saves a reference to the focused element and assigns it to the specified text.
-- <kbd>mark show</kbd>: Shows the visible saved references current in the page.
+- <kbd>mark show</kbd>: Displays the saved references in the viewport for the current page.
-- <kbd>mark clear &lt;word&gt;</kbd>: Remove the reference corresponding to the specified word.
+- <kbd>mark clear &lt;text&gt;</kbd>: Remove the reference corresponding to the specified text.

-#### Use References Directly

-- <kbd>click mark &lt;word&gt;</kbd>: Clicks the element with the assigned reference word.
-- <kbd>focus mark &lt;word&gt;</kbd>: Focuses the element with the assigned reference word.
-- <kbd>hover mark &lt;word&gt;</kbd>: Hovers the element with the assigned reference word.

 #### Use References in Scripting